NurlanTonbolat/splab6/README.md

 and `This conflicts with a previous write of size 4 by thread #2 ... at 0x400C7D: worker (main-race.c:8)`_
 2. __Does it point to the right lines of code?__
 _Approximately._
+3. __What other information does it give to you?__
+_It says that `balance` variable is involved in race condition and it says a lot of strange info that I have difficulties to parse._

 ### Q2